michaelo/sapt/README.md

 Limitations:
 ------
-Due in part to the effort to avoid heap-usage, a set of discrete limitations are currently cheracteristic for the tool.
+Due in part to the efforts to both having a clear understanding of the RAM-usage, as well as keeping the heap-usage low and controlled, a set of discrete limitations are currently cheracteristic for the tool.
 I will very likely revise a lot of these decisions going forward - but here they are:

 <table>
     <thead>